-The Manhood Wildlife and Heritage Group[MWHG], a registered charity, is seeking nominations for the Eileen Savill Award.
-This is a new annual award for young people, under 25 years of age, who contribute to the conservation and celebration of the landscape, wildlife and heritage of the Manhood Peninsula, as well as for those who help others learn about this special place.
+The Manhood Wildlife and Heritage Group[MWHG] is seeking nominations for the Eileen Savill Award.
+This is a new annual award for young people, under 25 years of age, who contribute to the conservation or celebration of the landscape, wildlife or heritage of the Manhood Peninsula, or help others learn about this special place.

 The award is open to individuals or groups who have shown enthusiasm and commitment towards practical conservation work or learning about the wildlife and/or heritage of the area or celebrating it through art, photography, writing etc. Those nominated do not have to live on the Manhood Peninsula but their activities must relate to it.

 - Working for a Green Group or Gardening Club in school

 - Regular volunteering for an environmental or heritage group

 - Keeping a nature diary or records of sightings

 - Helping others to understand more about their local heritage or wildlife

 - Writing, art or photography inspired by local landscapes, wildlife or heritage

 We welcome nominations for individuals, family groups, children/students at school, college or university, cubs, scouts, brownies, guides, members of other youth groups as well as members of conservation or history/heritage groups.
 Previous nominees may be nominated again.

 The winner of the award will receive a commemorative trophy and a prize chosen to support the winner’s activities.
 The presentation will take place in September, 2014.